MrBoombastic/clOwOck/README.md

 # bUwUdzik

-bUwUdzik is an Android application for displaying data from a Qingping CGD1 - Bluetooth LE alarm clock with sensors.
+Android app for displaying data from the Qingping CGD1 - Bluetooth LE alarm clock with sensors.

+## Warning

+App was partially created using LLMs.
+I still have reviewed the code, so it's only semi-slop, but you have been warned, etc., etc.

 ## Features